 State laws also dictate how long an insurance company has to pay for a claim.
 For example, insurers in Texas must pay within five days after accepting a claim.
 Some other states, like Massachusetts, do not have a specific limit, saying only that an insurer must pay within a “reasonable” amount of time.… read full answer

-After a car is totaled, gap insurance covers the balance between what is owed on a driver’s loan or lease contract and what is paid to the lender by their collision or comprehensive insurance policy, or another driver’s liability insurance.
-A claim must be filed and verified before a gap insurance provider will make a payment.… read full answer
+After a car is totaled, gap insurance covers the balance between what is owed on a driver’s loan or lease contract and what is paid to the lender by their insurance.
+A claim must be filed and verified before a gap insurance provider will make a payment.

 The policyholder files a claim with their gap insurance provider as soon as the car is declared totaled by their primary insurance provider.